INTO-CPS-Association/DTaaS/deploy/docker/LOCALHOST.SECURE.md

 cp -R files/user1 files/username
 ```

-where _username_ is the selected username registered on <https://gitlab.com>.
+where _username_ is the selected username to be created (in next steps)
+on Gitlab running at <https://localhost/gitlab>.

 ### Obtain TLS / HTTPS Certificate